 The bad news?
 Well, it is not always easy.
 You have to manage their health everyday.
-Our girls are 5 and 10 years old.
-Our youngest child, Aleena has life threatening food allergies to all tree nuts and peanuts except almonds.
-She is contact allergic to sesame seeds and tahini.
+Our youngest child, Aleena has contact and life threatening food allergies to all tree nuts, peanuts, sesame seeds/tahini and a host of other seeds.
+Keeping Aleena safe requires constant vigilance.
 Our eldest daughter, Saira has cold-induced asthma, eczema and seasonal allergies.
-She is prone to getting sick very often.
-Both daughters have been in and out of the hospital on multiple occasions.
+She is prone to frequent infections and illness.
+Both of my girls have been in and out of the hospital on multiple occasions.

 When your child is given a diagnosis for food allergies and asthma, you are sent home with reading materials.
 The doctor recommends a few online resources.
 That’s it!
 It’s as if they are told their clothes are on backwards.
-But allergy living is so much more complex than being handed a few reading materials and changing your clothes.
+But allergy life is so much more complex than being handed a few reading materials and changing your clothes.

-Aleena has had anaphylaxis twice.
+Aleena has had anaphylaxis multiple times.
 The first time we were unaware that she even had food allergies.
 The second time was through trace contact of sesame seeds.
 The experience of watching your child struggle for her life, changes you forever in a way that hurts beyond measure.
 A new level of anxiety sets in.